RMerl/asuswrt-merlin/README-merlin.txt

             was broken with the DHCP client change of build 220.
    - FIXED: No longer reboot the router three times during boot time if one of the radios is disabled by the user.
 (RT-N66U)
+   - FIXED: Changing the router login name to anything other than "admin" would prevent radvd, ecmh and the cru script from working properly - they all assumed "admin".
+Made then use http_username instead (which is tied to the superuser)
-   - CHANGED: Improved SMB read performance by up to 33%
+   - CHANGED: Improved SMB and vsftpd read performance by up to 30%

 3.0.0.4.246.19b: